ibmresilient/resilient-python-api/python/examples/ActionExample/noteadd/README.md

 ## Resilient Configuration
-The default configuration expects an action queue named *milestoneadd*, and an automatic action for an incident named *add_mile_stone_on_phase_change*.
-The automatic action should have have a condition of the the field Phase changing.
+The default configuration expects an action queue named *noteadd*, and a manual action for an incident named *Add Note on Manual Action*.
+The action expects a single text area field called "NoteContent"
 ### Messaged Destination
 ![message destination](Documents/messagedestination.png)
 ### Manual Action